Why We Love Tuna Pasta Salad

 How To Make Tuna Pasta Salad

-Begin by cooking the gluten-free pasta according to the instructions.
-I recommend cooking the gluten-free pasta al dente.
+Begin by cooking the gluten-free pasta according to package instructions.
+I recommend cooking the pasta al dente.

-Chill the cooked pasta and spoon it into the tuna salad mixture – season with salt and pepper.
+Chill the cooked pasta with cold water.
+After that spoon the cold pasta into the tuna salad mixture.
+Finally, season with the salad with salt and pepper.
 You probably won’t need to season a lot, because a lot of flavors come from the sweet relish, mustard, and mayonnaise.

-Now it’s time to plate and enjoy your gluten-free tuna pasta salad.
+Now you’re ready to serve and plate your tuna pasta salad.